Computers and Technology

 Because of the rise of cellular phones on campus, Taft has discontinued the wired telephone service in student rooms.
 In most dorms, however, there are convenience phones for those without a cell phone.
 The dorm convenience phones have access to local and toll free dialing only.
 A calling card is required in order to make a long distance (toll) call.
 Specific questions about telephones should be directed to Frank Trosky, 860-945-7906.

-Taft School offers incoming students a Taft Laptop Program, which provides a new Mac to students who elect to purchase one, bundled with full warranty and insurance covering accidental damage and theft for 3 years.
+Taft School offers incoming students a Taft Laptop Program, which provides a new Mac or PC to students who elect to purchase one, bundled with a full warranty and insurance covering accidental damage and theft for 4 years (as of 2021).
 Students who choose to purchase a laptop in this program will be able to bring their laptop to the Information Technology office for all support issues.
-The IT team will fix any issues and provide a loaner computer to student if repair will be longer than a few hours.
+The IT team will fix any issues and provide a loaner computer to students if the repair will be longer than a few hours.

 For students who are not taking part in the laptop program.
 Information Technology staff are available during regular school hours to resolve all connectivity issues.
 Support is primarily focused on email, connectivity, and academic application issues but the staff will offer minor assistance to students who are having other issues with their computer.
 We do not provide direct hardware replacement support but will assist with contacting vendor support or advise students on how they should proceed.